franco-ortega/haystack/README.md

 ### Loading Indicator (30 points)

 Give the user some type of loading indicator while the data is being fetched.
 No pressure to do anything fancy here, a simple message on the screen that just says `Loading...` will suffice.
-But if you want to do a fancy or animation or something go for it.
+But if you want to do a fancy animation or something go for it.

 ### Search By Title (50 points)